porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.usage.md

 # Tabs Bar

 ## When to use
-  • Use Tabs to change the appearance of your content.
-  • Use Tabs to skip the navigation and move on a longer page.
+  • Use Tabs Bar as a Skip-Navigation to jump to sections on a longer page.

 ---